nlins8224/Oubinity/DOCUMENTATION.md

 In this example above shape of the terrain (heightmap) is calculated procedurally, while colormap is preloaded.
 The world is infinite and fog is enabled.

-Preloaded generation allows to create maps in third party tools[^3] and does not require any knowledge of the engine.
-It also offers fine-grained control over the terrain and to use more costly algorithms, like erosion[^4], because it will be baked into colormap.
+Preloaded generation allows to create maps in third party tools and does not require any knowledge of the engine.
+It also offers fine-grained control over the terrain and to use more costly algorithms, like erosion, because it will be baked into colormap.
 Texture map generation itself does not have to be fast because it will be calculated once, will not be done at runtime and will be saved into PNG file after.
 Reading from PNG file that is already loaded to RAM is fast and cheap.

 Determining height and voxel types distribution is not the only way to change appearence of the terrain.
 Different voxel palette can be chosen to change how the terrain looks.
 In the example below, the same heightmap and colormap are used, but with different voxel type palette.